huynd2001/talkshow-bot/README.md

 ### How to use during streaming

+Invite the bot into the server you want to stream.
+Next, binding your bot to the channel using `a!bind`.

 Use as a browser source, at `https://localhost:4200/discord-chat`.
 The size of the widget is 400px width and 600px height.